Police Search Powers: Mobile Phones

 Section 3LA of the Crimes Act 1914 (Cth) sets out that an officer needs to apply to a magistrate for a order requiring an individual provide them with access to their electronic device if there is suspicion of it holding the evidence of a crime.

-If an officer has this order, then you could suffer severely penalties by not complying with it.
+In conclusion, if an officer has this order, then you could suffer severe penalties by not complying with it.

 If NSW Police stop and search you, follow their directions.
 Otherwise you may face charges of assault police, resist arrest or hindering police.

-If you are told you are being searched, the best thing to say is “I do not consent, but I will comply”.
+Consequently, if they tell you that you are being searched, the best thing to say is “I do not consent, but I will comply”.

-In the event of an unlawful search, O’Brien Criminal & Civil Solicitors can represent you in any criminal charges, to have the charges dropped.
+However, in the event of an unlawful search, O’Brien Criminal & Civil Solicitors can represent you in any criminal charges, to have the police drop the charges.
 We can then potentially represent you in civil proceedings to obtain compensation for the unlawful stop and search.